ScriptIdiot/assembly-shells/README.md

 ### assembly-shells

-Repo of shells built in only assembly :(
+Repo of shells written in only assembly :(

 #### macOS-Reverse-Shell.asm
 macOS reverse shell for intel architecture.